Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Canonical construction of spaces of free type

-From Step 1, we know that $A=\left(\tau_\Phi\big[ t^{(i)}| t^{(j)*}\big]\right)_{i,j}$ is nonnegative.
-By induction hypothesis, we know that $B=\left(\tau_\Phi\big[ \breve t_i| \breve t_j^* \big]\right)_{i,j}$ is also nonnegative.
+From Step 1, we know that $A=\left(\tau\big[ t^{(i)}| t^{(j)*}\big]\right)_{i,j}$ is nonnegative.
+By induction hypothesis, we know that $B=\left(\tau\big[ \breve t_i| \breve t_j^* \big]\right)_{i,j}$ is also nonnegative.
 We obtain as desired that the Hadamard product of $A$ and $B$ is nonnegative (\cite[Lemma 6.11]{NS}) and in particular, for all $\alpha_i$, we have

-\paragraph{Step 3}Let us prove that, for all $t_i$ such that $t_i|t_i^*$ have no cutting edges, we have $\tau_\Phi\big[t|t^*\big]\geq 0$.
+\paragraph{Step 3}Let us prove that, for all $t_i$ such that $t_i|t_i^*$ have no cutting edges, we have $\tau\big[t|t^*\big]\geq 0$.

-For a graph $T$, let call t.e.c. components the maximal subgraphs of $T$ with no cutting edges.
-The tree of t.e.c. of $T$ is the graph whose vertices are the t.e.c. components of $T$ and whose edges are the cutting edges of $T$.
+For a graph $T$, recall that the t.e.c. components are the maximal subgraphs of $T$ with no cutting edges.
+We call tree of t.e.c. of $T$ the graph whose vertices are the t.e.c. components of $T$ and whose edges are the cutting edges of $T$.
 First of all, our condition is equivalent to the condition that, for each $t_i$, any leaf of the tree of the t.e.c. components of $t_i$ is a component containing an output.
 Here again, we can proceed by induction.
 Let $D$ be the total number of t.e.c. components of the $t_i$'s which do not consists in a single vertex.

 If $D=0$, we are in the case of the previous step.
 Let us assume that $D>0$ and that the result is true up to the case $D-1$.
 We can remove one t.e.c. in the following way.
 Let us choose a t.e.c. component $t^{(k)}$ which is not a single vertex of a certain $n$-graph monomial $t_k$, for some $k$ in $\{1,\ldots,L\}$.
 We consider $t^{(k)}$ as a multi $^*$-graph monomial, where the outputs are the vertices which are attached to cutting edges.
 Let $\breve t_k$ be the $n$-graph monomial obtained from $t_k$ by replacing the component $t^{(k)}$ by one single vertex.
 We define also for $i\neq k$ the $^*$-graph monomial $t^{(i)}$ to be the trivial leaf and set $\breve t_i=t_i$.
-We claim that \eq \tau_\Phi\big[T(t_i,t_j^*)\big] = \tau_\Phi\big[T(\breve t_i, \breve t_j^*)\big] \times \tau_\Phi\big[ t^{(i)}\big] \times \tau_\Phi\big[ t^{(j)*}\big] \qe (of course, this equality is nontrivial only if we consider $i=k$ or $j=k$).
+We claim that \eq \tau\big[T(t_i,t_j^*)\big] = \tau\big[T(\breve t_i, \breve t_j^*)\big] \times \tau\big[ t^{(i)}\big] \times \tau\big[ t^{(j)*}\big] \qe (of course, this equality is nontrivial only if we consider $i=k$ or $j=k$).